 A. Samaritan Choice Plans’ RNs and qualified health coaches will provide the health coaching services.
 Samaritan Choice Plans’ RNs will provide the care coordination services.
 Samaritan Health Services’ health care providers located throughout Linn, Benton and Lincoln counties will provide the Primary Care Home services.

 Q: What steps do I need to take to become enrolled in the 2014 Samaritan Choice Wellness Plan?
 If I choose the Basic Plan or the High-Deductible, do I take different steps?

 A: There are enrollment requirements

 for the Wellness Plan.
-Please review the steps for health plan enrollment outlined in How to enroll
+Please contact HR with questions regarding the other health plan options.

 Q: What are the premiums?

 A: Premium information will be available during open enrollment and benefit fairs.